Digital-Forensics-Discord-Server/TheHitchhikersGuidetoDFIRExperiencesFromBeginnersandExperts/manuscript/chapter19.md

 come together to create an operating system.
 These components can include a packaged kernel; optional operating system utilities and configurations; configured desktop environments and window managers;
 and software management and utilities.
-These are all made tied together with an installer that is usually specific to the given distribution.
+These are all tied together with an installer that is usually specific to the given distribution.

-With the open source nature of the Linux environment, you could even grab all the source code for the various components and build your very own distribution, or at least running version of Linux.
+With the open source nature of the Linux environment, you could grab all the source code for the various components and build your very own distribution, or at least running version of Linux.
 This is often referred to as "Linux from Scratch" (LFS).
-But the various distro developers do all the heavy lifting for you.
-Packaging it all up and making the entire operating system available to you for install via a variety of methods.
+On the other hand, the various distro developers do all the heavy lifting for you.
+Packaging it up and making the entire operating system available to you for install via a variety of methods.